 - There are 5,379,024 tonnes of greenhouse gases emitted in Winnipeg annually (City of Winnipeg Report, 2011);

-- The average person in Canada spends $5,250 per year on their car (versus ~$1,086 per year on a bus pass), which is the third-largest household monthly cost, after shelter and food (; and
+- The average person in Canada spends $8,600 to $13,000 on their vehicle (versus ~$1,086 per year on a bus pass), which is the third-largest household monthly cost, after shelter and food;

 - 85% of Canadian adults do not get the recommended minimum of 150 minutes of moderate to vigorous physical activity per week (Heart & Stroke Foundation, 2011).